 What Wielgus has discovered over 17 years of study, published in article after scholarly article, echoes Craig Packer’s findings about African lions: When a trophy hunter kills one mature male in an area, several teenage males will move in.
 The younger males are less experienced hunters and more likely to prey on livestock.
 Because there are more of them, they will also kill more elk.
 And, indirectly, they will cause female mountain lions to kill more rare mule deer and endangered mountain deer: Young males will kill the kittens of the dead males, causing females to move to areas where these deer live to have new litters and raise their young.

 The dynamic holds for mountain lions elsewhere and for large, solitary carnivores overall, whether in North America or Africa, Wielgus says.
 Trophy hunting has a host of unintended effects, damaging ecosystems and destabilizing populations.
 “I am a predator—I enjoy hunting—but I don’t kill animals to put their heads on my wall,” he says.
 “And the people who do that are not hunters; they’re pathological killers.”

-Despite mountain lions’ vulnerability, The HSUS has had to fight proposals to allow cougar hunts or increase quotas across many western states.
-“And for what?” says Wendy Keefover, HSUS carnivore protection manager.
+Despite mountain lions’ vulnerability, the HSUS has had to fight proposals to allow cougar hunts or increase quotas across many western states.
+“And for what?” says Wendy Keefover, the HSUS carnivore protection manager.
 “For body parts.
 Trophy hunters use the head and the hide, and they throw away the rest.”

 Find out whether your state allows the trophy hunting of native carnivores.